UMSATS/can-wrapper-module/README.md

    - In `Parameter Settings`, set `Time Quanta in Bit Segment 1` to `5 Times`.
    - In `Parameter Settings`, set `Time Quanta in Bit Segment 2` to `4 Times`.

->Note: These Quanta settings are recommended as of Feb 27, 2024 and are subject to change.
+>Note: These Quanta settings are recommended for microcontrollers running at 80MHz to keep all subsystems synced.
+Should you decide to change your clock speed, you will need to modify these values accordingly.

 3. Save & regenerate code.
 4. Ensure `MX_CAN#_Init();` has been generated in `main.c`